Skip to content

 • This may take some time.
 Eventually, it will print done. when it completed

-• Type cd RIOT/examples/hello-world and confirm with the return-key to enter the folder hello-world example app in the RIOT repo
+• Type cd RIOT/examples/basic/hello-world and confirm with the return-key to enter the folder hello-world example app in the RIOT repo

 • Type make and confirm with the return key to build the app for the board native